Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Camp Cannibal.md

 A pair of cannibals keep watch here at all times.

 Area 8: The Butchery
-This is where the cannibals prepare their meals.
+This is where the cannibals prepare their grotesque meals.

 Area 9: The Supply Room
 This is where the cannibals keep their provisions.
 In addition to normal food a months supply of human jerky can be found here as well.
 If the cannibals have taken any prisoners their gear will be found here.